corbin1988/marketing/README.md

 - **Decision Making:** Ultimately, market research provides data-driven insights that guide decision-making in areas such as product development, marketing campaigns, pricing strategies, and market expansion.

+## Type Of Data You Want To Collect

+### Who your customer is:

+Knowledge of the customer enables you to determine the market size and what determines their buying decisions.
+It provides information that will assist in choosing a location, determining product or services to be offered, establishing pricing and planning a selling strategy.

+Key issues to consider are:

+- Who are they?
+Age, sex, income?
+- Where do they live, play, shop?
+- How often do they buy?
+Seasonal?
+- Who will buy your product?
+Primary and secondary target groups.
+- Where does the buyer live and what is their profile?
+- What factors influence the decision to buy?
+- Who is involved in the purchase decision?
+- How often will buyers buy?
+- Where do they buy. when, and how much do they buy?
+- What are the buyer's preferences and needs?
+- Are customers loyal?
+Can long term relationships be built?

 ## Data Collection Methods

 ### Primary data collection